LC-Linkous/pso_quantum/README.md

 **Classical Adaptation**: In quantum-inspired algorithms, superposition can be interpreted as a probability distribution over multiple states.
 Instead of particles having a single position, they are represented by a probability distribution, reflecting the potential to be in various positions simultaneously.

-**Example in QPSO**: In the Quantum-inspired Particle Swarm Optimization (QPSO), a particle’s position is often updated using a probability distribution derived from both personal best and global best positions, rather than a deterministic position update.
+**Example in QPSO**: In the Quantum-inspired Particle Swarm Optimization, a particle’s position is often updated using a probability distribution derived from both personal best and global best positions, rather than a deterministic position update.
 This allows particles to explore the search space more effectively.

 2) Entanglement